huggingface/hub-docs/docs/hub/enterprise-hub-network-security.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/enterprise/dark-network-sec-rate-limit.png" alt="Screenshot of the toggle to enable High rate-limits."/>
 </div>

-Please note, your Enterprise Hub Plus subscription will be verified when activating this option.
+You need to have a valid Enterprise Plus subscription for this option to take effect.

-2. Ensure the Organization IP Ranges is defined
+2. Ensure the Organization IP Ranges are defined

-Once defined, higher rate limits will apply to the member of your organization with IPs matching the defined ranges.
+Once defined, higher rate limits will apply to members of your organization whose IPs match the defined ranges.

 ## Enforce authenticated access to the Hugging Face Hub